 Photoillustration by Gluekit; Photo by Corbis

-On the last night of november 1991, the city of N’Djamena, the capital of Chad, was on edge.
-President Hissène Habré, who had seized control of the country in a coup eight years earlier, was in power -- but the vice was closing.
+On the last night of November 1990, the city of N’Djamena, the capital of Chad, was on edge.
+President Hissène Habré, who had seized control of the country in a coup eight years earlier, was in power -- but the vise was closing.

 Rebels were converging on the city in Toyota pickup trucks mounted with machine guns and packed with fighters -- turbaned against the dust and sand, armed to the teeth, and screaming pedal-to-the-floor across the desert.
 Supplied and funded by Libya, they had crossed into Chad from their camp on the Sudanese border some 700 miles to the east, led by Habré’s former chief military advisor, Idriss Déby.

 It was an odd time, then, for a diplomatic dinner party.